tdunning/Tutorials/_docs/basic_features/Turbulent_OneraM6.md

 ### Configuration File Options

 Several of the key configuration file options for this simulation are highlighted here.
-We now discuss the proper way to prescribe 3D, viscous flow conditions in SU2:
+We next discuss the proper way to prescribe 3D, viscous, compressible flow conditions in SU2:

 ```
 % -------------------- COMPRESSIBLE FREE-STREAM DEFINITION --------------------%